becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 # CSS introduction

 In our previous journey, we have discovered the power of HTML.
-It was created to describe the content of a web page, like:
+As you've seen, HTML was created to describe the content of a web page, like:

 ```html
 <h1>This is a heading</h1>